lechbaczynski/userapi/README.md

 Or use any other DB like mysql

+## Set up databases by running
+php artisan migrate
+php artisan db:seed

 ## Composer

 There is a library added for validating e-mail in composer.json

 Run composer update

-## Set up databases by running
-php artisan migrate
-php artisan db:seed

 ## Testing:

+Tests are in the Tests directory - Unit and Functiona tests.
+Running like:

 ./vendor/bin/phpunit --bootstrap vendor/autoload.php tests/

 You can also send JSON payload in POST to API address, for example: